ganyuke/go-mine-stats/README.md

 * `api`:
   * `default_response_limit`: The default amount of statistics entries the API will return if `limit` is not specified in the query.
   * `max_response_limit`: The maximum amount of statistics entries the API will return.
+  * `default_world`: The default Minecraft world that the API should return if `world` is not specified in the query.
+You may leave this blank if you don't want this behavior.
 * `polling`:
   * `polling_speed`: How often (in minutes) the program should check player statistics files for changes.
 Recommend keeping this relatively high, as the database will store every change made to a statistic as a new row.
   * `blacklist`: A list of UUIDs whose statistics will not be scanned into the database. **Note:** This will NOT remove player data already scanned inside the database.